 - Students should be sure to check in with class instructor upon arrival to class, as class attendance records are maintained.

 - Tobacco, liquor, weapons, or drugs are strictly forbidden.
 Students found in violation will be suspended (or expelled) without a refund.

 - Students harassing other students will be expelled without a refund.

 - Issaquah Ski and Snowboard School is not responsible for lost, stolen, or damaged equipment or clothing.

 - While at the pass, students must stay on patrolled runs within Summit Central, only.
 They must also stay in the area recommended for their individual skill level.
 Ski and Snowboard instructors will make recommendations for appropriate terrain.

 - Students may not ski/snowboarc in the parking lot or slide down the hill located behind the ski school buses.
 Also, students are not allowed to lean their equipment against the buses or buildings.

-Please direct questions or concerns to the Ski School message center, (425) 677-5390, or to the assigned bus chaperone.
+Please direct questions or concerns to the Ski School via our Contact Us page, or to the assigned bus chaperone.